Why touchpoint management is a necessary success factor of everyday retail decision making

 Every touchpoint counts… so let´s start working on them with all our expertise: what do you stand for?

-, UnternehmenKunde Germany, is an expert on customer experience management supporting companies in various industries in their culture change towards customer centricity.
-She includes neuroscientific insight and latest results at many stages of her projects.
-After finishing her studies in Vienna, Austria, her carreer started off in public relations at Burson Marsteller Austria, followed by change management work at accenture as well as TMI.
+Karin Glattes, UnternehmenKunde Germany, is an expert on customer experience management supporting companies in various industries in their culture change towards customer-centricity.
+She includes neuroscientific insight and the latest results at many stages of her projects.
+After finishing her studies in Vienna, Austria, her career started off in public relations at Burson Marsteller Austria, followed by change management work at Accenture as well as TMI.